ritesh142857/ritesh142857.github.io/tutsets/nfssetup.md

 sudo apt-get install nfs-kernel-server
 {% endhighlight %}

 Now the folder to share must be prepared.
-Assume the folder is present at the following location:
+Assume the folder is present at the following location on Server:PC1
 {% highlight bash %}
-/home/userr/NetBeansProjects/CppApplication_1
+/home/userr/exampleFolder
 {% endhighlight %}

 Edit the following file: /etc/exports